 WM16.
-Each Sink Balancing Authority will have evidence that it updated or caused to be updated its dynamic e-Tags, after termination of the WIT failure and before the end of the dynamic e-Tag adjustment deadline, using the actual interchange values that occurred during the WIT failure, per WR16.
+Each Sink Balancing Authority will have evidence that it updated or caused to be updated its Dynamic e-Tags, after termination of the Interchange Software failure and before the end of the Dynamic e-Tag adjustment deadline, using the actual interchange values that occurred during the Interchange Software failure, per WR16.

 Version History